 - Other than that, I water when the ground is dry.
 Basically, I’ll walk around and stick my bare finger in the soil a couple of inches down, if it’s dry, it’s time to water.

-- In the heat of the day, flowers will look wilted.
+- In the heat of the day, plants will look wilted.
 That’s totally normal.

 - The best time to water is in the morning.
 If that’s not possible, early evening is good too.